openanalytics/tinytest2JUnit/README.md

 ## Example files for CI/CD integration

+Note, that the a `--no-tests` flag is added to the `R CMD check` argument.
+Since if a tests fails we do not want to stop at the check stage but we want to stop at the test stage after we have written the test results to JUnit.

 ### Github Actions

 `PkgName` needs to be replaced with the name of your package